Kenya Family Safari and Beach Adventure

 After your evening game drive, enjoy a final dinner with your camp mates and hosts.

-This morning it's time to bid farewell to your new friends in Laikipia and return to the airstrip for a flight first to Nairobi and then on to the coast.
+This morning it's time to bid farewell to your new friends in the Mara and return to the airstrip for a flight first to Nairobi and then on to the coast.
 On arrival, you'll be met for your private transfer to your beachfront hotel or villa (we have a range of private hire options).

 After 'the bush', it's time for 'the beach', and along Kenya's coast it's all about relaxation and pleasure.